centro/capssh/README.md

 # SSH to the production server that is in the db role
 capssh -e production -r db

+# List the app servers that are configured for production
+capssh -e production -r app -l

 # If you only have one server defined, you can connect to it by simply running capssh
 capssh